 As well as backend:

 We hope you found this article useful.
+If you have any difficulties, we are happy to help you with our Magento Development services.
 Please comment and share.
 Thanks for reading!